-1009.1 General: Table 10-10 lists default mass-values for residential construction types.
-All calculations are based on standard ASHRAE values for heat-storage capacity as listed in Standard RS-1, Chapter 24.
+1009.1 General: Tables 10-9 and 10-10 list default mass values for concrete masonry construction.
+Calculations are based on standard ASHRAE values for heat-storage capacity as listed in Standard RS-27, Chapter 24.

 Thermal capacity of furniture is ignored, as is heat storage beyond the first 4 inches of mass thickness.
 All mass is assumed to be in direct contact with the conditioned space.
 Concrete separated from the heated volume by other materials must multiply the listed concrete mass value by the result of the following formula: